alizebreezes/THE_PET_CLUB/README.md

 - [Jedrzej Lagodzinski](https://github.com/JensRay)
 - [Martin Nordlund](https://github.com/Marremurten)

-## In Closing Thanks for reading all this content.
+#### Thanks for reading all this content.
 This was our first complete web-app and for me, first front end side project what I had to take all disgin scope of the tasks.
 As it was very hard, it was also very fun to learn the new scope of the process :)